sourabh0902/JavaScript_Snake-Game/README.md

 -> This game is similar to Nokia Snake Game

 -> How to Play:<br>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Eat the Food (Yellow coloured) to grow the length of the Snake.
 As the size increases the difficulty increases.
-IF the Snake touches     the Grid
+IF the Snake touches the
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;border OR it's own body     then the game will END.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Grid border OR it's own body then the game will END.
 <br><br>